UpscaleAnon/Chaturbate-Stream-Scraper/README.md

 Checking for corruption isn't technically necessary, but it might provide some useful information.

+With the RAM version of the script, if you plan to end a stream capture, don't just quit the GUI, unless you don't care about the information files.
+To properly save them, stop the downloads, wait for them to stop fully then close the GUI.

 I will also have a Telegram channel where I occasionally post streams: https://t.me/ChaturbateScraper